Last updated 30 July 2021

 Getting disability support during COVID-19

-Information and guidelines for disabled people, and their families, whānau, āiga and carers about health and disability support services at different Alert Levels is available at Health and disability services at different Alert Levels.
+Information and guidelines for disabled people, and their families, whānau, āiga and carers about health and disability support services at different Alert Levels is available at Information on disability supports.

 Hospice patients and end-of-life care

-Guidance and information for people who receive hospice care in home and community settings to reduce the impact and spread of COVID-19 is available at Information for people who receive hospice care in the home.
+Guidance and information for people who receive hospice care in home and community settings to reduce the impact and spread of COVID-19 is available at People receiving hospice care at home.

 A wide range of information and links to help you care for your tamariki, rangatahi and whānau (including explaining COVID-19, Well Child Tamariki Ora, parents with babies, whānau Māori, advice, support and resources) is available at Information for parents.